LukasMurdock/LukasMurdock.github.io/_posts/2020-04-17-everything-email.md

 Before you spend your time and your money on “marketing,” dig a little deeper and figure out what marketing problem you're trying to solve.​

-It helps to use data and analytics to see what our current customers are spending their time on or engaging the most with.
+It helps to use data and analytics to see what your current customers are spending their time on or engaging the most with.
 Identify a specific customer that you seek to change.
 Then answer this:​
 - What does this person believe that you don’t believe?​
 - What do they see that you don’t see?​
 - What do they want that you don’t want?​